thatrandomguy43/uspl/working-doc.md

 i think i'm gonna have to do oops all parentheses for binary operators so 3 * 4 + 2 must be (3 * 4) + 2
 not doing that would mean i have to deal with operator presidence and introduce behaviour that is hard to program and easy to misunderstand

-another new syntax change for the sake of programming ease! function parameter names are decalred after the function type like this

-function var int32(const int32, const char$$) main :argc, argv:

 if statements look like: